tclssg/tclssg/README.md

 Per-page settings
 ------------------
 A page variable alters a setting for just the page it is set on.
-Page variables are set in the page source file (e.g., `{index.md}`), each one on a separate line that starts with `!` (an exclamation mark) and has the form of `! variableName {Value}`.
-Those lines are normally placed at the top of the page source file but can be placed anywhere in the file.
+Page variables are set my placing a list of them at the top of a page source file (e.g., `{index.md}`).
 Example usage:

+    {
-    ! variableNameOne short_value
+        variableNameOne short_value
-    ! variableNameTwo {A variable value with spaces.}
+        variableNameTwo {A variable value with spaces.}
+    }
     Lorem ipsum...
 (The rest of the page content follows.)

+Values can be quoted using braces (`{value}`) or double quotes (`"value"`).

-Variables that have an effect for any page:
+The following variables have an effect on any page they are set on:

 | Variable name | Example value(s) | Description |
 |---------------|------------------|-------------|